-7.14 Student Counselling Cell (SCC):
+7.14 Student Counselling Cell (SCC)

-"Adolescence is a period when individual is overwhelmed by several simultaneous developments, to meet this situation proper guidance is needed in this period.
+"Adolescence is a period when individual is over-whelmed by a number of simultaneous developments, to meet this situation proper guidance is needed in this period.
 The teacher and institute encourage the development of effective maturity by providing the counselling and guidance".
 The cell comprises of Department level Mentors.
 The cell advises students regarding course registration, selection of elective courses, dropping and withdrawal of courses etc.

-7.15 Grievance Redressal Cell (GRC):
+7.15 Grievance Redressal Cell (GRC)

-The Grievance Redressal Cell shall have the following composition
+The Grievance Redressal Cell shall have the following composition.

-Chairman : Principal/ Vice Principal
+Chairman : Principal/ Vice-Principal

 Members : Two or Three Senior faculty members appointed by Principal

 Member Convener : Dean of Student Welfare